James4Ever0/openmule/README.md

 ---

 openmule shall not be limited to cua agents. it shall be a marketplace for all sorts of ai agents, as long as it takes money to execute. it can even be physical agents.

+---

+we can make human in the loop, record human operation during the process of using openmule action sender api. human can earn money too with openmule.